hfpmatheus/ecommerce_clustering/README.md

 Sought to understand a litte bit more of the data with Pandas Profiling, pairplot and Space Study.

-**Pandas Profiling:**

-**Pairplot:**

-**Space Study:**
+#### **3.5.1.
+Pandas Profiling:** Visualizing and understanding the distribution of each variable.

+#### **3.5.2.
+Pairplot:** Seeing correlated features two by two.

+#### **3.5.3.
+Space Study:** Translating a high-dimensional vector into a two dimension space and ploting this to try to see better clusters.

 ### 3.6.
 Data Preparation:

 Also called pre processing, consists in "translate" raw data into a language that the model understands.
-Data preparation involves tasks like: standardization, rescaling and encoding.
-This is a very important step and directly affects the models.
+Here I rescaled all features using MinMaxScaler due their non normal distributions and outliers.

 ### 3.7.
 Feature Selection:

 Used business knowledge for chose the best features.

---------------------------------------------------------- UNDONE --------------------------------------------------------------
+Here I decided to exclude the 'average' features.

 ### 3.9.
 Hyperparameter Fine Tunning:

-Used the random search method of Hyperparameter Fine Tuning in order to choose a set of optimal parameters for the model I chose. ( XGBoost )
+I tested six K values in three different models using the Silhouette Score as a metric.

 ### 3.8.
-Machine Learning Modelling:

-This is the point at which our hard work begins to pay off.
-The data we spent time preparing are brought into the machine learning models and the results begin to shed some light on the business problem posed during Business Understanding.
-Here I tested several models using chosen metrics for the problem and cross validation to see if the results were good or not.
+Final Model:

+Reruned K-Means with 4 clusters ( K ) due the great results.

+------------------------------------------------------------- UNDONE

 ### 3.10.
 Cluster Analysis: